Ryan Alice

 ED 150 Introduction to Education (3 cr.)

-ED 251 Adolescent Theories of Development and Learning (3 cr.)
+ED 251 Theories of Adolescent Development and Learning in Educational Contexts (3 cr.)

-ED 330 Policies and Practices for Diverse Learners (3 cr.)
+ED 330 Inclusive Policies and Practices for Diverse Learners (3 cr.)

 ED 424 Technology in Education (3 cr.)